-A Cal State San Marcos professor studying motivation turned his classroom into a real-world user lab in order measure just how powerful the idea of loss is.
+A Cal State San Marcos professor studying motivation turned his classroom into a real-world user lab in order to measure just how powerful the idea of loss is.
 The experiment was a simple one: he offered his students the opportunity to skip the final exam by earning points over the course of the semester.
-He divided his text subjects into two classes, making them the exact same offer, but using slightly different phrasing:
+He divided his test subjects into two classes, making them the exact same offer, but using slightly different phrasing:

 “In the first class, the students were told that the final exam was required but they could earn the right to not take it with five points from the quizzes.
 In the second class however, they were told that the final exam was optional.
 But, they could lose that right if they did not get five points from the quizzes.”

 The difference?
 Opting out of the final was presented as either a privilege to be gained or an opportunity to be lost.

 At the end of the semester, the results came back.
 43% of students in the first class had met the requirements for skipping the final via earning, while a whopping 82% in the second class had qualified via loss aversion.